evfitzgriff/evfitzgriff.github.io/_pages/teaching.md

 author_profile: true
 ---

-# Teaching

-During the first year of my PhD, I have thought multiple lectures to veterinary and Master's students.
+During the first year of my PhD, I have taught multiple lectures to veterinary and Master's students.
+I always try to involve the students as much as possible, either through break-out groups or asking questions.
+I'm looking forward to future opportunities to teach in the various graduate programs at the Cummings School.

 ## One Health Economics
   MCM: Human Dimenstions of Conservation Medicine